Review by Anissa Telle

 Lizzie & Dante by Mary Bly is a beautiful and sweeping redemptive journey that will keep you eagerly turning the pages as two unlikely strangers come together in the exotic Italian island of Elba.

-The main characters, Lizzie & Dante
+The Main Characters, Lizzie & Dante

 We meet Lizzie, a thirty-two old Shakespearean professor with stage three cancer, and Dante, a talented chef who has others clamoring for reservations to his understated restaurant.
 These two seem to have little in common, but a whirlwind romance begins.
 It is the oft-cited daydream come to life.
 A woman travels to a far-off destination and falls in love with a local citizen.
 But, this is such a simplistic view of this novel.
 Bly created an entire world of found family surrounding Lizzie and Dante.
 Their loved ones add a richness and joy that literally leap off the pages.

-The secondary characters: Rahan, Grey, Ruby and Etta
+The Secondary Characters: Rahan, Grey, Ruby and Etta

 I would be remiss if I did not highlight the secondary characters of Rohan, Grey, Ruby, and Etta.
 These four add such depth to the relationships between Lizzie and Dante.
 Love cannot exist in a vacuum.
 As Lizzie said,